Cowwl/My-First-Robot/README.md

 # Collision and Heat Avoidance Robot
 My first proper project in Arduino!
 I made this to learn more about the language and venture deeper into electronics and robotics.
-I'm still working on it and plan to improve and optimise the code and add new features.
 # Components Used
 I used the following components to make the robot.
 If you cannot obtain them, use TinkerCAD.
 However, I feel learning hands-on is a better approach to learning!